umasii/umasii/README.md

 - My bot, Cicada AIO
 - Reverse engineering client side JavaScript protections
 - Go networking and APIs
+- A number of other assorted private projects

 You can contact me at my Twitter, Email, or Discord (umasi#3301)